lukasalexanderweber/openrct2-server-setup/README.md

 ### Run your Server

+(The offical Wiki on hosting a server can be found [here](https://github.com/OpenRCT2/OpenRCT2/wiki/Multiplayer))

 You should now be able to see the help calling `/Games/openrct2/OpenRCT2.AppImage --help`

 We need to register the original Game Files using `./Games/openrct2/OpenRCT2.AppImage set-rct2 /Games/RCT2`

-The offical Wiki on hosting a server can be found [here](https://github.com/OpenRCT2/OpenRCT2/wiki/Multiplayer)

-Let's say we want to host the *Crazy Castle* Scenaio.
+Let's say we want to host a build in Scenaio (here: *Crazy Castle*).

 Start the Game calling `/Games/openrct2/OpenRCT2.AppImage`